 - Apple cider vinegar or lemon juice – the combination of acid ingredients with baking powder gives a little raise to the cookie, just what you need for a soft vegan gluten-free thumbprint cookie.

 How to make raspberry thumbprint cookies with almond flour?

-First, line a baking sheet with parchment paper and preheat the oven to 350F (180C) Then prepare the cookie dough.
-Simply add all the ingredients together into a medium bowl and combine with a spoon.
+First, line a baking sheet with parchment paper and preheat the oven to 350F (180C).
+Then prepare the cookie dough.
+Add all the ingredients together into a medium bowl and combine with a spoon.
 It means you add: almond flour, baking powder, salt, coconut oil, maple syrup, vanilla extract, and mix until the cookie dough forms.
 The dough is sticky but shouldn’t be too wet.